 And it's precisely those coastal areas that were swamped when the sea level rose, that disappeared from view at that time.

-And that's why I use the title Underworld, because I believe there is a whole underworld of unexplored territory where we just don't pay attention to it because it kind of doesn't strike us as important to do so.
+And that's why I use the title underworld, because I believe there is a whole underworld of unexplored territory where we just don't pay attention to it because it kind of doesn't strike us as important to do so.

-But when we think about it, when we put ourselves back at the end of the Ice Age in the world as it was then, It's precisely those areas now underwater that people would have chosen to live in.
+But when we think about it, when we put ourselves back at the end of the ice age in the world as it was then, it's precisely those areas now underwater that people would have chosen to live in.

-I thought it was really awful, the way that it was done.
+I thought it was really awful the way that it was done.

 It was one of the most exploitative pieces of television that I've ever seen.

-Until you come to the last minute, and they knew all along what they were going to show us, I believe.
+And they knew all along what they were going to show us, I believe.

 I mean, I would have been more convinced if I'd seen them drill that hole, but the fact that it was pre-drilled, and I'm asked to believe that nobody looked through it beforehand, I don't think so.